 Public Outreach: This category supports activities and materials relating to outreach and communication with collaborating partners, such as community representatives or organizations.
 It also includes support for project promotion through press kits, media contacts, and website information.
 Limited non-food costs for receptions may also be included.

 Exhibit Support: This category includes support for the planning and implementation of exhibits, including funds for guest curators, community collaborators, and consultants, in addition to the typical costs of exhibit production and installation.

 The Ortiz Center provides funding on a year to year basis.
-A new Award Request Form must be submitted each year to extend or supplement funding for an existing project.
+A new Application Form must be submitted each year to extend or supplement funding for an existing project.
 Project extension requests also require a report of activities completed on the project to date.

 Expectations for Acknowledgement

 If you are approved for funding for your project, you must acknowledge the contribution of the center using the full name: Alfonso Ortiz Center for Intercultural Studies and include the center's logo on publicity materials and printed matter such as brochures and exhibition labels.

 If you are approved for funding, you must provide a report on the project by the end of the year funded, or on the completion of the project, whichever comes first.
 (Multi-year projects must submit progress reports at the end of each year of funding and a final report upon completion of the project.)